Take Control of Your Finances with a Student Loan Lawyer

 Although most garnishments require a court order, federal student loans may be garnished without one.
 This means the collector can take the money that they are entitled to from your bank account or from your paychecks via a wage garnishment.
 Your authorization is not required for the withdrawal of funds -- the bank or your employer are required to comply with the law to turn over the funds.

-If you find yourself scrounging to pay for student loans and drowning in debt, you could benefit from contacting our student loan bankruptcy lawyers in Fort Lauderdale at LSAS Attorneys.
+If you find yourself scrounging to pay for student loans and drowning in debt, you could benefit from contacting our student loan bankruptcy lawyers in Fort Lauderdale at LSS Law.

 How We Can Prove Undue Hardship for Student Loan Debt Discharge